IBM/fabric-contract-attribute-based-access-control/README.md

 ## Step 1.
 Clone the Repo

-Git clone this repo onto your computer in the destination of your choice:
+Clone this repo onto your computer in the destination of your choice:
 ```
 git clone git@github.ibm.com:customer-success/Blockchain-GenSupplyChain.git
 ```